 My second baby hatched recently.
 There are so few things as exciting as when your chicks hatch.
 It’s a beautiful baby chick from a light Brahma daddy and a black Easter Egger mama.
 I know this because she is the only one that lays pink eggs.
 I have been using the Brinsea mini incubator just […]Read more »

 We weren’t expecting to raise ducks or geese this year.
 But the little ones found a way into our hearts and onto our farm.
 I am so glad we decided to bring our Toulouse gosling and our Pilgrim gosling home.
 Not just because they are adorable, but because they serve a […]Read more »

 “They” say variety is the spice of life.
 Well then, when it comes to poultry, our farm is very spicy.
 I must say that I am thoroughly enjoying myself this spring!
 We have a beautiful assortment of teenage chicks, new chicks, ducks and Narragansett and Bourbon Red turkeys to come.
 I also have plans for […]Read more »

-by Meredith Chilson One of the traditional summer highlights in our rural county has always been the County Fair.
+by Meredith Chilson Photos by author One of the traditional summer highlights in our rural county has always been the County Fair.
 For a week in July one of our sleepy little towns becomes a center of activity.
-Up over the hill, and the first sight is always the Ferris Wheel; there are carnival rides for the very […]Read more »
+Up over the hill, and the first sight is always the Ferris Wheel; there are carnival rides […]Read more »

 Photos and story by Cherie Langlois Thinking about getting some Muscovy ducks around your place?
 Well, then, what could be more adorable than a flock of fuzzy little Muscovy ducklings?
 If this is your first foray into raising ducks, you can buy your first baby ducks from a local breeder, feed store, hatchery or animal […]Read more »